 About CCi, the Construction Certification Institute

 Fred L. McGee, the founder of the Construction Certification Institute, Inc., is also the owner of McGee & Associates, Inc., a firm specializing in the management of concrete-related trade associations since 1973.
-Within a management career which spans over 30 years, McGee has been the Executive Director of the Florida Prestressed Concrete Association, Precast Concrete Structures Association, Florida Concrete Pipe Institute, and the Architectural Precast Association (APA).
+Within a management career which spans over 40 years, McGee has been the Executive Director of the Florida Prestressed Concrete Association, Precast Concrete Structures Association, Florida Concrete Pipe Institute, and the Architectural Precast Association (APA).
 He has either conducted or been responsible for literally hundreds of construction seminars, training classes, concrete inspector certification courses, and Architectural Precast and Prestressed Concrete certification inspections throughout the nation.
-He worked with APA to construct its plant certification program twenty-two years ago which CCI manages today.
+He worked with APA to construct its plant certification program twenty-four years ago which CCI manages today.